iamsayan/wp-last-modified-info/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-🔥 Ultimate Last Modified Solution for WordPress.
-Adds last modified date and time automatically on pages and posts very easily.
+Ultimate Last Modified Plugin for WordPress with Gutenberg Block Integration.
 It is possible to use shortcodes to display last modified info anywhere on a WordPress site running 4.7 and beyond.

 == Description ==